tshekar9/Data-Scientist-Portfolio/README.md

 #### Healthcare Data Scientist
 DS Labs, India (July 2023 - March 2024)
-- Analyzed patient health records to identify trends and patterns, aiding in decision-making for diagnostic and treatment protocols.
+- Analyzed electronic health records to identify trends and patterns, aiding in decision-making for diagnostic and treatment protocols.
 - Developed and maintained statistics on patient health outcomes, disease prevalence, and test results.
 Collaborated with medical professionals to deliver insights that improved patient care.